In part 1 of this series we discussed basic ideas for getting started with building an online magazine. Topics covered included:

 Always hold your works of writing to the highest caliber.
-The process from developing an idea to write and finally publishing a post is a long journey and shouldn’t be done within 2 hours.
+The process of developing an idea to write and finally publishing a post is a long journey and shouldn’t be done within 2 hours.
 Therefore, always take a break to refresh your brain’s activity for further capacity and to improve your performance.You are to be expected to encounter all kinds of hardship once you label yourself as an Editor-in-Chief for your magazine.

-Try setting yourself a writing schedule which you can follow everyday.
+Try setting yourself a writing schedule which you can follow every day.
 For example, I generally try to write in the early mornings since its the time that I’m vibrating at the height of my creative energy.
-I’ll take a break mid afternoon and relax, this can be pretty much anything except work-related activities.
+I’ll take a break mid-afternoon and relax, this can be pretty much anything except work-related activities.

 After a sufficient break, I’ll return to my works for the day and re-read them all in full.
 I’ll correct any errors in spelling and change improperly structured sentences during this time.
-After going through an article once I’ll read it for a third time and if everything is up to par it’s time to move onto publication.
+After going through an article once I’ll read it for the third time and if everything is up to par it’s time to move onto publication.

 Publishing is just as important as any other step in the process.
 This is where you finally release your creative energies openly to the world and display a final product.
 WordPress and Blogger offer many publication tools for rich HTML content and headers.